-This research paper aims to investigate the evolution of European fairy tales through a comparative analysis of the works of the Grimm Brothers and Hans Christian Andersen.
-The study employed a qualitative approach, utilizing textual analysis and thematic coding to examine the similarities and differences between the fairy tales produced by these two renowned authors.
+This research paper aims to investigate the evolution of European fairy tales through a comparative analysis of the works by the Grimm Brothers and Hans Christian Andersen.
+The study employed a qualitative approach, which utilizes textual analysis and thematic coding to examine the similarities and differences between the fairy tales produced by these two famous authors.

-The primary subjects of this study were the fairy tales collected and written by the Grimm Brothers (Jacob and Wilhelm Grimm) and Hans Christian Andersen.
+However, the primary subjects of this study were the fairy tales collected and written by the Grimm Brothers (Jacob and Wilhelm Grimm) and Hans Christian Andersen.
 A comprehensive selection of fairy tales from each author's body of work was chosen for analysis.
-The subjects were selected based on their cultural significance, popularity, and representation of key themes within the genre.
+Also, the subjects were selected based on their cultural significance, popularity, and representation of key themes within the genre.